soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 | In Purview | The total number (daily) of messages from Exchange, Teams, and third-party data sources scanned by a supervision policy |
 | Resolved | The total number of messages from Exchange, Teams, and third-party data sources that have been classified as **Resolved**|

+> [!NOTE]
+> Supervision policies must first be provisioned before they will appear in this report.
+Additionally, if policies are deleted, historical data is still shown.
+However, they're indicated as a "Non-existent policy" and the **Export** function isn't available.

 ### Audit activities

-In some instances, you'll need to provide information on supervision policies to regulatory or compliance auditors.
+In some instances, you'll need to provide information to regulatory or compliance auditors to prove supervision of employee activities and communications.
 This may be a summary of all supervisory activities associated with a defined policy or anytime a supervision policy was changed or updated.
+Supervision policies have built-in audit trails for complete readiness for internal or external audits.
+Proof of supervisory procedures can be demonstrated with a detailed audit history of every action monitored by your supervision policies.

 In addition to information provided in the supervision reports, you can also use the [Get-SupervisoryReviewActivity](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance/get-supervisoryreviewactivity?view=exchange-ps) PowerShell cmdlet to return a complete detailed listing of all supervision policy activities.

-### More details

-- Supervision policies must first be provisioned before they will appear in this report.
-- If policies are deleted, historical data is still shown.
-However, they're indicated as a "Non-existent policy", and the **Export** function isn't available.
-- If the report doesn't show any data by default, it might be because the current date range doesn't have any data to show.
-In these cases, use the **Filters** control to change the date range.

 ## Ready to get started?